ninesmit/Master-Data-Science-Dissertation/README.md

 <br><br>

 **3. Swin Transformer Architecture**<br>
-A vanilla swin transformer is used as a baseline model, while the modified models with one and two-stage modules removed are implemented for experimenting.
+A vanilla swin transformer is used as a baseline model, while the modified models with one- and two-stage modules removed are implemented for experimentation.
   - Swin Transformer (Baseline)
   - Scattering Swin Transformer with 1 module removed
   - Scattering Swin Transformer with 2 modules removed